EpsilonsQc/Diablo-inspired-prototype/README.md

 - From June 13th 2022 to June 27th 2022 [14 days period]

 > What is "Beyond Prophecy" (company name in the project setting and on various GUI menus)?
-- This is simply the name of my organization on Unity Gaming Services, and does not represent any actual company whatsoever.
+- This is simply the name of my organization on Unity Gaming Services, and does not represent any actual company whatsoever

 ## Credits
 - [EpsilonsQc](https://github.com/EpsilonsQc) - developed in solo by me
-- All the assets (textures, sounds, etc.) were found on the internet (either from the Asset Store or from other sources).
+- All the assets (textures, sounds, etc.) were found on the internet (either from the Asset Store or from other sources)

 ## Legal
 The source code in this repository is for non-commercial use only.
 If you use the source code you may not charge others for access to it or any derivative work thereof.